Really-Simple-Plugins/wp-consent-level-api/readme.md

 **How should I go about integrating my plugin?**

 Cookies or any other form of local storage can have a function and a purpose.
 A function is the particular task a cookie has.
-So a function can be "store the IP adres".
+So a function can be "store the IP address".
 Purpose can be seen as the **Why** behind the function.
-So maybe the IP adres is stored because it is needed for Statistics; or it is stored because it is used for marketing/tracking purposes; or it is needed for functional purposes.
+So maybe the IP address is stored because it is needed for Statistics; or it is stored because it is used for marketing/tracking purposes; or it is needed for functional purposes.

 For each function you should consider what the purpose of that function is.
 There are 5 purpose categories: functional, statistics-anonymous, statistics, preferences, marketing.
 These are explained below.
 Your code should check if consent has been given for the applicable category.
 If no cookie banner plugin is active,